 3/8 of the buffer pool is devoted to the old sublist.

 The midpoint of the list is the boundary where the tail of the new sublist meets the head of the old sublist.

-As the database operates, blocks in the buffer pool that are not accessed “age” by moving toward the tail of the list.
-Blocks in both the new and old sublists age as other blocks are made new.
-Blocks in the old sublist also age as blocks are inserted at the midpoint.
-Eventually, a block that remains unused for long enough reaches the tail of the old sublist and is evicted.
+As the database operates, pages in the buffer pool that are not accessed “age” by moving toward the tail of the list.
+Pages in both the new and old sublists age as other pages are made new.
+Pages in the old sublist also age as pages are inserted at the midpoint.
+Eventually, a page that remains unused reaches the tail of the old sublist and is evicted.

-By default, blocks read by queries immediately move into the new
+By default, pages read by queries are immediately moved into the

-sublist, meaning they will stay in the buffer pool for a long
+new sublist, meaning they stay in the buffer pool longer.
+A table

 SELECT statement with no

 WHERE clause, for example, can bring a large